oracle/oracle-database-operator/PREREQUISITES.md

 If you intent to use `OraOperator` to handle Oracle Database Single Instance lifecycles, then read [Single Instance Database Prerequisites](./docs/sidb/PREREQUISITES.md)

-### Prerequites for Sharded Databases (SHARDING)
+### Prerequites for Oracle Globally Distributed Databases(GDD)

- If you intent to use OraOperator to handle the lifecycle of Oracle Database deployed with Oracle Sharding, then read [Sharded Database Prerequisites](./docs/sharding/README.md#prerequsites-for-running-oracle-sharding-database-controller)
+ If you intent to use OraOperator to handle the lifecycle of Oracle Globally Distributed Database(GDD), then read [Oracle Globally Distributed Database Prerequisites](./docs/sharding/README.md#prerequsites-for-running-oracle-sharding-database-controller)